 The bill H. 3128 seeks to amend Section 24-21-50 of the South Carolina Code of Laws, which governs the conduct of parole, pardon, and clemency hearings.
 The proposed changes establish that potential parolees or their counsel have the right to confront witnesses who appear before the board during these hearings.
-Additionally, it mandates that all testimony presented at parole hearings must be taken under oath, ensuring a more formal and accountable process.
+Additionally, the bill mandates that all testimony presented at parole hearings must be taken under oath, ensuring a more formal and accountable process.

 Statutes affected: 12/05/2024: 24-21-50